AaronPLopez/Soccer/README.md

 #### CSV Output
-The CSV file writes over 20 data columns with every iteration (default is every 5 seconds).
-Every service folder in the folder of interest will get a line written to the CSV file.
+The CSV file writes over 20 data columns with each iteration (default is every 5 seconds).
+A data line will be written to the CSV file with information on each service that exists in the customizable folder of interest.
-Data fields like: "DateTime,Epoch,IntervalMilliseconds,Folder and Message" are the same for all the services.
+Data fields like: "DateTime,Epoch,IntervalMillisecond,Folder and Message" are the same for all the services.
 The Message column reports a "success" if the service report endpoint could be read or a brief reason why it could not.
+No information will be written if no services exist in the folder.
+The DateTime field is in UTC.
 Unique fields (per each service) include information such as:
  - The Service details (e.g., name, type, realtime state)
  - ArcSOC Instance details (e.g., running, busy, maximum, not created)